bheus/dotfiles/README.md

 Personal dev environment for macOS, managed as topic-based dotfiles.

-This has been an ongoing project that has followed me throughough my development career.
-It originally started as a fork from [Zach Holman's dotfiles](https://github.com/holman/dotfiles) at I time when I had no idea dotfiles could be so thoughtful and organized.
+This has been an ongoing project that has followed me throughout my development career.
+It originally started as a fork from [Zach Holman's dotfiles](https://github.com/holman/dotfiles) at a time when I had no idea dotfiles could be so thoughtful and organized.
 Now with the advent of AI, two things have happened resulting in the rework of these files.
 First, AI is moving in the direction where I'm spending more time in the terminal.
 And, AI has helped me structure these in a way that would have taken several weekends before.
 These files